 We seek to design secure protocol extensions to BGP which can resist the threats as discussed above.
 As with most other secure communication protocols, BGP security goals must include data origin authentication and data integrity.
 In addition, verification of the propriety of BGP messages is required to resist falsification attacks.
-Specifically, the propriety of NLRI and AS\PATH should be verified.
-We summarize five security goals for BGP (cf. [28, 29]).
+Specifically, the propriety of NLRI and AS_PATH should be verified.
+All verification will be performed most likely by a BGP speaker online, but possibly by an operator offline .
+We summarize five security goals for BGP (cf. [23, 24]).
 G1 and G2 relate to data origin authentication, G3 to data integrity, and G4 and G5 to the propriety of BGP messages.

 - G1.
-(AS Number Authentication) It must be verifiable that an entity that uses an AS number $s_i$ as its own is in fact an authorized representative of the AS to which a recognized AS number authority assigned $s_i$ . - G2.
-(BGP Speaker Authentication) It must be verifiable that a BGP speaker, which asserts an association with an AS number $s_i$ , has been authorized by the AS to which $s_i$ was assigned by a recognized AS number authority. - G3.
-(Data Integrity) It must be verifiable that a BGP message has not been illegally modified en route.
+(AS Number Authentication) It must be verifiable that an entity using an AS number s_i as its own is in fact an authorized representative of the AS to which a recognized AS number authority assigned s_i . - G2.
+(BGP Speaker Authentication) It must be verifiable that a BGP speaker, which asserts an association with an AS number s_i , has been authorized by the AS to which s_i was assigned by a recognized AS number authority. - G3.
+(Data Integrity) It must be verifiable that a BGP message has not been illegally modified en route. - G4.

-- G4.
 (Prefix Origination Verification) It must be verifiable that it is proper for an AS to originate an IP prefix.
-More specifically, it is proper for AS $s_1$ to originate prefix $f_1$ if 1) $f_1$ is owned by $s_1$ ; or 2) $f_1$ is aggregated from a set F of prefixes such that $f_1 \subseteq F$ , i.e., $\forall f_x \subseteq f_1, f_x \subseteq F^1$ . - G5.
-(AS Path Verification) It must be verifiable that an AS\PATH ( $p_k = [s_1, s_2, \ldots, s_k]$ ) of a BGP route m consists of a sequence of ASes actually traversed by m in the specified order, i.e., m originates from $s_1$ , and has traversed through $s_2, \ldots, s_k$ in order.
+More specifically, it is proper for AS s_1 to originate prefix f_1 if 1) f_1 is owned by s_1 ; or 2) f_1 is aggregated from a set F of prefixes such that $f_1 \subseteq F$, i.e., $\forall f_x \subseteq f_1, f_x \subseteq F^1$. - G5.
+(AS Path Verification) It must be verifiable that an AS_PATH ($p_k = [s_1, s_2, ..., s_k]$) of a BGP route m consists of a sequence of ASes actually traversed by m in the specified order, i.e., m originates from s_1 , and has traversed through $s_2, ..., s_k$ in order.

-3 Pretty Secure BGP (psBGP)
+3. Pretty Secure BGP (psBGP)

 psBGP makes use of a centralized trust model for authenticating AS numbers and AS public keys.
 RIRs are the root trusted certificate authorities.
-Each AS s is issued a public key certificate (ASNumCert), signed by one of the RIRs, denoted by $(k_s, s)T$ .
-An AS with an ASNumCert $(k_s, s)T$ creates and signs two data structures: a SpeakerCert $(k's, s){k_s}$ binding a public key $k's$ to s; and a prefix assertion list (PAL), listing prefix assertions made by s about the prefix ownership of s and s's peers. $PAL_s$ is an ordered list: the first assertion is for s itself and the rest are for each of s's peers ordered by AS number.
-Figure 1 illustrates the certificate structure used in psBGP.
+Each AS s is issued a public key certificate (ASNumCert), signed by one of the RIRs, denoted by $(k_s, s)T$.
+An AS with an ASNumCert $(k_s, s)T$ creates and signs two data structures: a SpeakerCert $(k's, s){k_s}$ binding a public key k's to s; and a prefix assertion list (PAL), listing prefix assertions made by s about the prefix ownership of s and s's peers.
+PAL_s is an ordered list: the first assertion is for s itself and the rest are for each of s's peers ordered by AS number.
+Figure 1 illustrates the certificate structure used in psBGP (see also §3.4.1 re: MultiASCert).
 We next describe psBGP with respect to five security goals, corresponding to G1-G5 above.